paddysplace/paddysblog-v3/_drafts/things-i-wish-i-knew-before-i-started-running.md

 5. **Listen To Your Body**

 The single worst thing I did was ignore my aches and pains.
 I thought I was just old and out of shape.
 The more I run the looser my muscles will become.
 Wrong.
+No pain no gain.
+Doubly wrong.
+I was soon off work with a [torn meniscus](https://www.webmd.com/pain-management/knee-pain/meniscus-tear-injury "torn meniscus").
+Weeks of rest and weeks of physio and I'm finally back running.
+But i'm wary of pushing myself.

+6. **Never Compare**

+The one contributing factor to my injury was getting a fitbit, uploading my times to fitbit and strava and seeing how my times stacked up to others.
+When I saw my pace was slower than a snail